This page sets out the reasons why The Mind is one of nine learning themes in a Life-Based Learning programme for 5- to 11-year-old children.

 The solution is to raise the profile of mind education in primary schools for children aged 5 to 11.

-The Merged Action Curriculum (MAC) is an example of a life-based curriculum for children aged 5 to 11 that gives focus to mind education as one of nine equal learning domains.
+A life-based curriculum for children aged 5 to 11 gives focus to brain-based education as one of nine equal learning themes.